cliosight/cliosight_templates/json_examples/auto_repair_shop_crm/README.md

 ### Highlights
 1. Updating various tables and notifying through email by scheduling jobs.
 2. Complex queries in reports, using variables in queries and configurations.
-3. Pre-filled values in edit mode.
+3. Pre-filled values in form edit mode.
 4. Online payment integration.

 ### Application Schema